zzdglz/OOP_QA/skills.md

 ## Decline the use of division
 use a * b = c instead of a = c / b because computers are less efficient at division.

+## Multiple conditions in if
+When we have a statement like `if (A && B)` and A is false, program will not check B.

+Also statement like `if (A || B)` and A is true, program will not check B.

+Sometime we may use it to realize some functions.